vishal2505/Apache-Spark-QA/Hbase/Hbase_basics.md

 9. Easy to use Java API for client access
 10. Block cache and Bloom Filters for real-time queries
 11. Query predicate pushes down via server-side filters.

+### Hbase Architecture

+HBase is a column-oriented database and data is stored in tables.
+The tables are sorted by RowId.

+#### Storage Mechanism in Hbase

+Coming to HBase the following are the key terms representing table schema

+Table: Collection of rows present.
+Row: Collection of column families.
+Column Family: Collection of columns.
+Column: Collection of key-value pairs.
+Namespace: Logical grouping of tables.
+Cell: A {row, column, version} tuple exactly specifies a cell definition in HBase.

+Each table must have an element defined as Primary Key.
+Row key acts as a Primary key in HBase.
+Any access to HBase tables uses this Primary Key